vpulab/UrbAM-ReID/README.md

 ### Evaluation and train per each split
 To evaluate the system, follow the instructions in each GitHub repository.
-In case of BOT code, indicate the data path in softmax_triplet_UAM.yml softmax_triplet_UAM_test.yml in DATASETS.ROOT_DIR After training, use the `update.py` (or `update_GPS.py` for GPS post-processing) script to infer the data.
+In case of BOT code, indicate the data path in softmax_triplet_UAM.yml softmax_triplet_UAM_test.yml in DATASETS.ROOT_DIR.

+After training, use the `update.py` (or `update_GPS.py` for GPS post-processing) script to infer the data.
 The results are saved in the output file track.txt.
 Evaluate the obtained `track.txt` results using `Evaluate_UrbAM-ReID.py`.

 #### Example of BOT `update.py`
 ```bash